Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 # Migrating from the old input system

-This guide provides a listing of APIs in `UnityEngine.Input` (and other related APIs in `UnityEngine`) and their corresponding APIs in the new Input System.
+This guide provides a list of APIs in `UnityEngine.Input` (and other related APIs in `UnityEngine`) and their corresponding APIs in the new Input System.
 Not all APIs have a corresponding version in the new API yet.

->__Note__: The new APIs are in the `UnityEngine.InputSystem` namespace.
+>__Note__: All of the new APIs are in the `UnityEngine.InputSystem` namespace.
 The namespace is omitted here for brevity. `UnityEngine.InputSystem` is referenced in full for easy disambiguation.

 ## [`UnityEngine.Input`](https://docs.unity3d.com/ScriptReference/Input.html)